 It is a fundamental principle of factual authenticity that no amount of evidence is ever sufficient to convince most skeptics of the Bible and the Historical Jesus–that both are true and reliable.

-This author has been actively in pursuit of the facts of Jesus Resurrection, as well as the historicity of His existence, as a real person of antiquity, for nearly 40 years.
-During this time, the facts which fully validate Jesus as a real person of history have continue to pile up–while those who are presented with such facts continue to deny them as credible.
-The person who has determined the end result of any question or unknown subject–cannot be convinced by any amount of evidence.
-Only those who are intellectually honest enough to admit that they do not know the full details of a particular subject and are willing to follow the facts where they lead, may discover the real truth of any endeavor.
+This author has been actively in pursuit of the facts of Jesus’ Resurrection, as well as the historicity of His existence as a real person of antiquity, for nearly 40 years.
+During this time, the facts which fully validate Jesus as a real person of history have continued to pile up–while those who reject Jesus has also increased.
+A person who has determined the end result of any question or unknown subject before the search begins cannot be convinced by evidence.
+Only those who are intellectually honest and are willing to follow the facts where they lead, may discover the real truth of any question of life.

-In this publication I present a brief example of some of histories evidence for the man described as Jesus of Nazareth–which has been a part of the historical record for over 2,000 years.
-Not one piece of this evidence has ever been impeached or found invalid.
+In this article I present a brief example of historical evidence for the man described as Jesus of Nazareth which has been a part of the historical record for over 2,000 years.
 Even against vigorous opposition from adversaries who refuse to accept the written historical record, this evidence from secular history has been full validated by literary and historical scholars.

 The facts of Jesus scourging and crucifixion are intricately attested to by the four Gospels of the New Testament.
 The certainty that these events took place, is firmly established in history as indisputable matters of fact.

 By the vast number of Old Testament prophecies, we have compelling evidence that the events of the Messiah’s scourging and His subsequent crucifixion, were well known and widely understood by the Old Testament scriptures.
 By the prophecies of Isaiah 53 and Psalm 22, we have 55 detailed predictions of every possible aspect of the crucifixion of the Messiah (see Prophecy 242).